1jour1vin

 Vinous

-“This full-bodied, explosive Saint-Julien delivers on all its promises—and how!
-Superb! ~ Vinous”
+"This full-bodied, explosive Saint-Julien lives up to all its promises—and how!
+Superb! ~ Vinous"

-“Very ripe and fragrant, with hints of dried herbs.
+“Very ripe and aromatic, with hints of dried herbs.
 A lovely mouthfeel, with full-bodied yet very fresh and juicy tannins, offering notes of freshness, mint, wet stone, and blueberry.
-A somewhat grainy, chalky, and powdery texture, yet soft and not at all harsh.
-Possesses all the qualities of a fine wine, and the tannins will soften with aging.
-I like it.
+A somewhat grainy, chalky, and powdery texture, yet smooth and not at all astringent.
+It possesses all the qualities of a fine wine, and the tannins will soften with aging.
+I enjoy it.
 4% Petit Verdot rounds out the blend. ” (Decanter 2026)

 Delivery: First half of 2028

-Buy your Saint-Pierre wines at the best prices in a private sale!
+Buy your Saint-Pierre wines at the best price in a private sale!

 Rated site